 Nerve damage occurs because PAD deprives them of oxygen and nutrient-rich blood.
 Neuropathy can cause pain, numbness, and weakness.
 It also increases your chances of developing ulcers as you won’t feel minor injuries, which become more severe when untreated.

 The team at the University Pain and Spine Center diagnoses PAD and related pain with comprehensive exams and state-of-the-art diagnostic testing.
 They check the pulse in your ankles and look for signs of PAD, including skin that is colder or looks discolored or shiny.

 The team also uses ultrasound and angiography to evaluate your arteries and blood flow.
 They also use electromyography (EMG) and nerve conduction studies to diagnose neuropathy.

 The team at the University Pain and Spine Center approach PAD-related pain in two ways.
 They provide a variety of treatments to relieve your pain.
 Depending on your specific condition, your provider might recommend a nerve block or cold laser therapy.
 They might prescribe medication to improve your blood flow and reduce your claudication.

 At the same time, they can recommend lifestyle adjustments to improve your circulatory health.
 They can work with your vascular health specialist to help you restore your health and reduce your pain.

-Call University Pain Medicine Center or make an appointment online for expert diagnosis and treatment for PAD-related pain.
+Call University Pain and Spine Center or make an appointment online for expert diagnosis and treatment for PAD-related pain.